Table of Contents

 - Type II is a basal skull fracture that arises from direct blows to the skull.
 The alar ligament and tectorial membrane remain intact making it a stable fracture.

 - Type III is an avulsion fracture that occurs following combined rotational injury and lateral bending.
-It is an unstable
+It is unstable.

 Conservative treatment of occipital condyle fractures is often associated with a good outcome and the patient is very likely to become free of neck pain and regain full range of motion of his or her neck.
 A Philadelphia cervical collar might be needed in mild and moderate cases of occipital condyle fractures.
 Rigid immobilization of the cervical spine is needed for type III fractures.
 Patients who have instability after a period of immobilization should undergo occiput-C2 arthrodesis.